purpleteam-labs/purpleteam-logger/README.md

 ```
 &nbsp;

-This will return an existing logger if one was already created.
+This will return an existing logger (with a default [`Console` transport](https://github.com/winstonjs/winston/blob/master/docs/transports.md#console-transport)) if one was already created.
 Otherwise a winston logger will be created.
-As part of creating a logger, the passed `options` will be validated that the `level` is one of the [`syslog` levels](https://github.com/winstonjs/winston#logging-levels).
+As part of creating a logger, the passed `options` object will be validated that the `level` is one of the [`syslog` levels](https://github.com/winstonjs/winston#logging-levels).

 a [combined format](https://github.com/winstonjs/winston#combining-formats) (`format.combine`) will be created. in which we: